eyahj/BI_Project/README.md

 # Superstore Dataset Analysis and ETL with Python & Talend

 ## Project Overview
 This project focuses on analyzing the Superstore dataset to extract meaningful insights that can drive business decisions.
-The project involves an ETL (Extract, Transform, Load) pipeline implemented in 2 methods : once using Python and once using Talend, to gain skills in both sowtwares (note that the same transformations are done for both processes).
+The project involves an ETL (Extract, Transform, Load) pipeline implemented in 2 methods : once using Python and once using Talend, to gain skills in both softwares (note that the same transformations are done for both processes).
 The final output is a structured database that enables efficient analysis and reporting.

 ## Key Objectives